doanhtv0801/ai-assistant-dual-framework/README.md

-# 🧠 AI Assistant (Dual Framework Project)
+# AI Assistant - Full Source Project

-A practical AI assistant project combining both **PyTorch** and **TensorFlow** to showcase multi-framework expertise for AI Engineer roles.

-...

-## ⭐️ Star this repo if you find it useful!
+This is a complete Python AI project combining PyTorch (NLP), TensorFlow (image), FastAPI, and Docker.

+See canvas for detailed usage.